calendarium-romanum/awesome-church-calendar/README.md

-While keeping the format of ["awesome lists"](https://github.com/sindresorhus/awesome), this is actually not a curated selection of only the awesome church calendars, but a collection of all such software found thus far.
+While keeping the format of ["awesome lists"](https://github.com/sindresorhus/awesome), this is actually not a curated selection of only the awesome church calendars, but a collection of all such software reaching sufficient level of completeness (~ able to generate a complete and mostly correct calendar for any year).

 ## Shortcuts